A Cure for Wellness (2017)

 Maybe you read some negative reviews.
 Maybe you just don’t like scary movies.
-Maybe you were busy last weekend.
-Whatever the reason, you probably haven’t see “A Cure for Wellness,” director Gore Verbinski’s medical thriller, in theaters.
+Maybe you were busy.
+Whatever the reason, you probably didn’t see “A Cure for Wellness,” director Gore Verbinski’s medical thriller, in theaters.
 Not many people did.
 In its first weekend, it placed 11th at the box office.
 Worse than the rest of the new releases, plus eight movies that had already been out a week or more.
-I’m here to tell you that despite some confusing plot holes and a 140 minute runtime, “A Cure for Wellness” really isn’t everything you fear.
+I’m here to tell you that despite some confusing plot holes and a 140 minute run-time, “A Cure for Wellness” really isn’t everything you fear.

 There’s a level of mutually understood absurdity to “A Cure for Wellness,” like all of Verbinski’s work (including the animated “Rango,” the first few “Pirates of the Caribbean” movies, and “The Lone Ranger”).
 You forgive a few envelope-pushing twists and turns, and as a reward, you’re treated to a lengthy mystery with more layers than you at first imagine.
 The twisted tale gets more winding and weird the deeper you go.
 Over the course of the first hour or more, you’re introduced to a number of mysteries, so many that you don’t know which ones will be resolved, much less how they might be resolved.
 The most fascinating for me is a folktale about the wealthy baron who used to live on the grounds where the sanatorium now stands, and his series of unethical and twisted science experiments he conducted—the cause and exact nature of which are disagreed-upon local legend.
 The castle-like sanatorium at the film’s center becomes as much of a plot point and vibrant character as a setting.
 It provides every unique room and function you could desire for a gothic mystery.